 Sizing for Wetsuit Tops:

-- The chest measurement is most important.
+- The chest and waist measurements are most important.

-- Height is less important for tops, so as long as it’s close the fit should work.
+- Height is less important for tops, so as long as it’s close, the fit should work.

 Sizing for Wetsuit Shorts: